Last updated on May 9th, 2020 at 08:41 am

 What risks does the contract migration present to the company as a whole?

 When you migrate your contracts, you may face some risks.
-As you design a plan to migrate over your contracts, make sure you carefully consider those risks and take steps to mitigate them as much as possible ahead of time.
+As you design a plan to migrate over your contracts, make sure you carefully consider those risks and take steps to mitigate them as much as possible ahead of time, especially in the middle of a merger or acquisition.

 Does your current contract repository pose a known security risk?